MCC is here to help

 We want to clear up any potential confusion right at the beginning.
 You will hear this same screening test called a few different things in different places.
 The Solve moniker itself is a relatively recent re-branding by McKinsey.
 Previously, the same test was known as either the Problem Solving Game (usually abbreviated to PSG) or the Digital Assessment.
 You will also often see that same test referred to as the Imbellus test or game, after the firm that created the first version.

 You will still see all these names used across various sites and forums - and even within some older articles and blog posts here on MyConsultingCoach.
 McKinsey has also been a little inconsistent on what they call their own assessment internally.
-Candidates can often become confused when trying to do their research, but you can rest assured that all these names refer to the same screening test - though, of course, folk might be referring to either the legacy or Redrock versions.
+Candidates can often become confused when trying to do their research, but you can rest assured that all these names refer to the same screening test - though, of course, folk might be referring to ecosystem building, Redrock or Sea Wolf.
+This shows how this screening test is still in its experimental phase.

 How and why does McKinsey use the Solve assessment?